Great Leap Brewing

-When it opened in 2010, it was the first microbrewery in Beijing to specialize in craft beers with Chinese ingredients, and the longest-tenured one currently brewing.
-Founder Carl Setzer and Dane Vanden Berg, another American expatriate working for an information technology company in Beijing at the time, were frustrated by the narrow choice of beers available in the city.
-With Liu Fang, Setzer's Chinese wife, they began brewing their own in a former siheyuan on a hutong in the city's Nanluoguxiang neighborhood.
-That location, still open, has been described as "one of the most difficult bars to find in Beijing."
+After it opened in 2010, Great Leap Brewing became the first microbrewery in Beijing that specialized in craft beers with Chinese ingredients, and the longest-tenured one currently brewing.
+Founder Carl Setzer along with Dane Vanden Berg, another American expatriate working for an information technology company in Beijing at the time, were frustrated by the narrow choice of beers available in the city.
+With Liu Fang, Setzer's Chinese wife, they first began brewing in a former siheyuan on a hutong in the city's Nanluoguxiang neighborhood.
+The location, still open, has been described as being "one of the most difficult bars to find in Beijing".

 Eventually, it expanded to two other locations and began offering a range of up to 40 beers at different times of year, with an infusion of venture capital.
 Setzer left his job to run Great Leap full-time in 2011.

 The brewery has focused on using Chinese ingredients in its beers, including Sichuan pepper and Tieguanyin oolong tea, and branding that draws on Chinese history and culture, in a successful effort to attract Chinese consumers looking for an alternative to the country's national brands.